wlonk/arcadia/arcadia.md

 Players start off with no spells.
 They may gain access to certain spells through fairy bargains.
 See [Spells](#appendix-spells).

+To cast a spell, gather or perform one or more of the things listed under "Components".
+Draw one card for each component you brought to the spell.
+Choose a number from among the cards there, and keep all cards of that number.
+Discard the rest.
+For each suit among the cards you've kept, that suit's cost on the spell is _prevented_.

+Before you choose a number, you may spend passion tokens, one for one, to discard and redraw some or all of your initial spread.
+You may continue to do this until you are out of passion tokens, or choose to stop.
+Then choose a number and continue as above.

 ## The world

 The world England in the eighteen-teens is easy to romanticize, but has many